miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 ## Pinpoint Weakness (3 Charges)
 (M2 or above) A Unit that holds this module can spend 3 charges and uses their action to seek any weakness of an enemy the Unit can see.
 The User must do a Intelligent or Wisdom check against the target DC.
 Upon a success, the User may choose to reveal one of the [[vulnerable point]] and learn of the targeted unit('s) AC, Hit Point or the position of its Core.
 ## Calculating Maneuver (4 Charges)
-(M2 or above) A Unit that hold this module can spend 4 charges and its bonus action to calculate an effective way to attack an enemy, providing that unit an advantage.
-User must do a Intelligent or Wisdom check against the target DC.
-This advantage will last until the start of this unit next turn.
+(M2 or above) Enables a Unit to spend 4 charges and a bonus action to devise an effective attack strategy against an enemy, granting advantage.
+The user must make an Intelligence or Wisdom check against the target's DC.
+This advantage lasts until the start of the unit's next turn.
-## Heightened and Sharing Senses (Passive)
+## Information Sharing (Passive)
-(M3 or above) A Unit that hold this module is automatically share information and advantage that was caused by information to any Unit that they choice in 30 feet radius of the holder.
+(M3 or above) Information Sharing enhance information exchange among Units.
+A Unit that hold this module is automatically share information and advantage that was caused by information to any Unit that they choice in 30 feet radius of the holder.
 ## Reactive Senses (3 Charges)
-(M4 only) A unit that hold this module can reactively warn other about incoming damage.
-Holder can spend 3 charges and use its reaction to give 4 Unit (including themselves) advantage on Dexterity saving throws against effects that Unit can see, such as traps and spells.
-To gain this benefit, you can't be blinded, deafened, or incapacitated.
+(M4 only) Allows a Unit to reactively warn others about incoming damage.
+The holder can spend 3 charges and use its reaction to grant advantage on Dexterity saving throws to five Units in 30 feet radius, including themselves, against visible effects like traps and spells.
+This benefit cannot be gained if the Unit is blinded, deafened, or incapacitated.

 # Entropy Module (M4)
-Entropy Modules is a sub category of modules a Unit can get.
-These modules are used for takes control of Entropy.
+Entropy Modules are specialized modules allowing Units to manipulate entropy.
 ## Maintain Energy (Passive)
 A Unit that hold this module become unaffected to another Entropy effect from another Unit.
 ## Surge of Energy (5 charges)
-A unit that hold this module can absorb energy from its surrounding and granting the unit Haste effect.
-Each unit in the 15 feet radius of the holder must make a `DC 8 + Module Level + Unit's Level`.
-On a failed save the unit suffer 2d6 cold damage, and half damage on a successful save.
+Units equipped with this module can absorb energy from their surroundings, granting themselves the Haste effect.
+Each unit within a 15-foot radius of the holder must make a saving throw with a `DC of 8 + Module Level + Unit's Level`.
+Failure results in 2d6 cold damage, halved on a successful save.

-If the unit decided to absorb another unit's energy, the targeted unit must make a `DC 8 + Module Level + Unit's Level` Constitution Saving throw.
-On a failed save the targeted Unit take 8d6 cold damage and got slowed, or half damage on successful save instead.

-The slow and haste last for 1 minutes.
-The slowed unit make another Constitution Saving Throw at the end of its next turn.
-On a successful save the effect end for it.
+If the unit chooses to absorb energy from another unit, the target must make a Constitution saving throw with the same DC.
+Failure results in 8d6 cold damage and being slowed, halved on a successful save.
+The slow and haste effects last for 1 minute, with the slowed unit making an additional Constitution saving throw at the end of its next turn to end the effect.
 ## Thermal Regulation (2 charges)
-As an action unit that hold this module can absorb 3d8 point of energy from its surrounding and can burst the energy.
-Each unit in 15 foot radius cone must make [DC 8 + Module Level + Unit's Level] Dexterity saving throw.
-An unit energy then absorbed and takes that many as a cold damage or half as much on a successful one.
+As an action, the unit holding this module can absorb 3d8 points of energy from its surroundings.
+Each unit in a 15-foot radius cone must make a Dexterity saving throw against a DC of `8 + Module Level + Unit's Level`.
+Units absorb the energy, taking cold damage equal to the amount rolled, halved on a successful save.

-A unit that hold this module then can store that many of energy and as a bonus action can burst that energy into 15-foot radius cone.
-Each unit in its area must make another Dexterity saving throw.
-An unit takes that many as a fire damage or half as much on a successful one
+The unit holding this module can then store this energy and, as an action, release it in a 15-foot radius cone.
+Each unit in the area must make a Dexterity saving throw.
+They take fire damage equal to the stored energy amount, halved on a successful save.

 # Magnetic Module (M3)